ReScience/ReScience-submission/article/article.md

 # Introduction

 The original paper describes analyses of fluctuations in the abundance of organisms in a plankton community derived from the Baltic Sea, housed in a laboratory environment.
-The length of the time series (samples every few days for 2,300 days) allowed for analyses revealing that the observed dynamics exhibited characteristics consistent with chaos produced by species interactions.
+The length of the time series (samples every few days for 2,300 days) allowed for analyses revealing that the observed dynamics exhibited characteristics consistent with chaos produced by non-linear species interactions.
 The article concludes that stability is not required for persistence of complex food webs, and that long-term prediction of abundances may be fundamentally impossible.
 The demonstration of chaotic dynamics and limited forecast horizons (sensu @Petchey2015) are important in the field of ecology, since the ability to predict dynamics is an open question with considerable applied importance @Petchey2015 @Mouquet2015.

 # Methods